Somya453/-Interactive-Nature-Card/README.md

- 🎨 GeometricArt

- #GeometricArt

-A simple project that generates and visualizes colorful geometric shapes dynamically.
+ # 🌿 Interactive Nature Card

+An elegant and interactive nature-themed picture card featuring a **beautiful pond, vibrant plants, and a clickable button**.

 ## 🖼️ About
-This project displays a collection of **squares, circles, and rotated shapes** in a visually appealing way.
+This project displays a scenic **nature image with an interactive button**.
 It can be used for:
-- **Artistic Design** – Creating abstract geometric compositions.
-- **Physics Simulations** – Understanding object positioning and rotation.
-- **Graphics Programming** – Practicing shape rendering and transformations.

-## 🚀 Features
-✅ Randomized shape generation 🟩 🔵
-✅ Rotations and color variations 🎨
-✅ Interactive or static visualization 👀
+- **Digital Greeting Cards** 🌸
+- **Nature-Themed Web Components** 🌍
+- **UI/UX Animation Practice** 🎨